-Scalp pruritus, commonly known as an itchy scalp, is a common problem that many people experience at some point during their lifetime.
+Scalp pruritus, or an itchy scalp, is a common problem that many people experience at some point during their lifetime.
 Often, a person’s hair will regrow after they receive treatment for the underlying cause.

-In this article, we discuss common causes of scalp itching and hair loss, along with ways to treat and prevent these issues.
+In this article, we discuss common causes of scalp itching and hair loss, along with ways to treat and prevent these conditions.

-In other cases, scarring on the scalp can cause severe itching because scar tissue can damage the nerve fibers in the skin.
-If a person’s hair loss has led to the formation of scar tissue, this may be causing the itching.
+In other cases, scarring on the scalp can cause severe itching, because scar tissue can damage the nerve fibers in the skin.
+If an individual’s hair loss has led to the formation of scar tissue, this may be causing the itching.

-When a person scratches an itchy scalp repeatedly or aggressively, they can damage their skin and hair follicles.
+When a person scratches an itchy scalp repeatedly or intensely, they can damage their skin and hair follicles.
 This damage can result in temporary hair loss, bleeding, and scabbing from the scratching.
-Once the scratching stops, the hair will usually grow back.
+Once the person stops scratching, the hair will usually grow back.

-In other cases, such as with hereditary hair loss or male and female pattern baldness, hair loss occurs without scalp itching.
+In other cases, such as hereditary hair loss or male and female pattern hair loss, hair loss occurs without scalp itching.
 In these cases, scratching the scalp may cause damage, but the underlying cause of the hair loss does not relate to the itchiness.
 Scratching will not affect whether or not a person loses their hair due to hereditary hair loss.

 The following conditions and factors can cause both an itchy scalp and hair loss: